jt2002/Neural-Style-Transfer-Sample/README.md

 Compose an image using the style of another image

 ## Motivation
-- Employ 2 alternatives to compose an image
+- Employ 2 options to compose an image
   - Use a module from TensorFlow Hub
   - Train a deep neural network